-The first article in this series discussed practical considerations for updates to wills.
+The first article in this series discussed practical considerations for updates to wills in your estate plan.
 This second article goes beyond basic wills planning to explain the fundamentals of alter ego and joint partner trusts, including descriptions of common family situations where these trusts can be used to enhance an estate plan.

 Alter Ego and Joint Partner Trusts